mrverdant13/flutter_my_starred_repos/README.md

 The available melos scrips are defined in the `melos.yaml` file.

-In short, the scripts with lowercase names are selective and the ones with uppercase names are global (they gets executed for all packages in the project).
+In short, the scripts with lowercase names are selective (they get executed for a selected package) and the ones with uppercase names are global (they get executed for all packages in the project).
 Besides, those scripts named with the `:ci` ending are the variations used for CI workflows.

 To review all available scrips, run `melos run` in the project root folder and they will be listed with a short description of their functionality.